gongahkia/yuho/README.md

 ## Rationale

-The law is innately complex, with statutes often calling for further human discernment.
+The law is innately complex.

-In a bid to automate out inefficiency, many public systems incorporate [programs](https://youtu.be/jmHwAh_-IOU?si=f4DlP7pklN424kCw) *(written in languages like C, COBOL, Java, etc.)* that compute payments to be collected and disbursed, especially in the areas of income, housing and corporate tax.
+[Statutes](https://sso.agc.gov.sg/) are not always easy to understand, especially for incoming law students new to [legalese](https://www.merriam-webster.com/dictionary/legalese) and its [logical structure](https://law.stanford.edu/wp-content/uploads/2018/04/ILEI-Forms-of-Legal-Reasoning-2014.pdf).

-However, these computations are often written by programmers who have little understanding of the actual legislation invoked to arrive at the given valuation.
-As such, the only way to ensure the correctness of these programs is through unit tests which must be calculated and handwritten by lawyers.
-Due to the aforementioned intricacies and many exceptions found in the law, the number of unit tests quickly skyrockets into the thousands.
-Moreover, inevitable modifications to existing legislation effectively mean these unit tests have to be rewritten multiple times, wasting many manhours.
+Criminal Law is often a [foundational module](https://law.smu.edu.sg/programmes/core-courses-description) most students take in their first year of law school.
+In particular, Singapore Criminal Law is nearly entirely statute-based, largely focusing on the Penal Code.

-Ultimately, the tedium of such a task means most programs in this vein fail the minimum requirements of [sufficient unit testing](https://daedtech.com/unit-testing-enough/), resulting in large-scale undertesting that causes [costly failures](https://inria.hal.science/hal-02936606v1/document).
+Yuho is a DSL that seeks to *help law students* better understand statutes by providing a flexible syntax which affords a programmatic representation of Singapore Criminal Law.
+By allowing users to decide how to represent stautory provisions in `.yh` code, the hope is that the statute's key elements and its underlying conditional relationships surface themselves.
+These representations can be coarse or granular, entirely scoped by their use-cases.

-Yuho combats these issues by providing a [grammatically-validated](https://www.usna.edu/Users/cs/wcbrown/courses/F19SI413/lec/l07/lec.html) syntax core for Singapore Criminal Law that presents all possible consequences for a given offence, whilst providing an assurance of logical correctness to reduce the number of unit tests that must be written for a given computation.
-Additionally, Yuho is designed to be [exception-validated](https://www.reddit.com/r/learnjavascript/comments/y6663u/difference_between_input_validation_and_exception/) and [language-agnostic](https://softwareengineering.stackexchange.com/questions/28484/what-is-language-agnosticism-and-why-is-it-called-that), transpiling from a single formally-specified source of truth to multiple target outputs, encouraging the development of tools that leverage off Yuho's logical core.
+For those interested, Yuho provides a [grammatically-validated](https://www.usna.edu/Users/cs/wcbrown/courses/F19SI413/lec/l07/lec.html) syntax core that splays out all possible consequences for a given offence, providing assurance of logical correctness from the get-go.
+Yuho was also designed to be [exception-validated](https://www.reddit.com/r/learnjavascript/comments/y6663u/difference_between_input_validation_and_exception/) and [language-agnostic](https://softwareengineering.stackexchange.com/questions/28484/what-is-language-agnosticism-and-why-is-it-called-that), transpiling from one formally-specified source of truth to multiple target outputs, encouraging the development of tools that leverage off Yuho's logical core.

 Getting into the specifics, Yuho provides the following four products.

-1. [Yuho](./doc/syntax.md), a DSL made to be readable and codeable by lawyers
+1. [Yuho](./doc/syntax.md), a DSL made to be readable and codeable by law students and lawyers
 2. [Formalised semantic](./tests/) for legal reasoning modelled after the syntactical patterns of the law
-3. [Transpiler](./src/secondary/) that transpiles to the below targets
+3. [Web frontend](./web/) that displays a statute's logic as a flowchart
-4. [Web frontend](./web/) that displays a statute's logic as a flowchart
+4. [Transpiler](./src/secondary/) that transpiles to the below targets

 ### Output formats